The top 10 worst states for tornadoes in the U.S.

 Shannon Martin, licensed agent and Bankrate analyst, points out that protecting the financial investment you’ve made in your home could require revisiting the types and amounts of coverage you have in place if you haven’t given thought to your policy in recent years.

-Inflation has caused the cost of hardware and building supplies to remain high — they cost 24 percent more now than in February 2020.
-For homeowners, this means if your dwelling limit is still the same as it was then, you are underinsured.
-Speak with your agent to see if your home policy automatically accounts for inflation and if your coverage has kept up with the unprecedented rise in inflation that we have experienced over the last few years. — Shannon Martin, Bankrate Insurance Analyst
+Inflation caused the cost of hardware and building supplies to spike and remain high.
+For homeowners, this means you may be underinsured.
+Speak with your agent to see if your home policy automatically accounts for inflation and if your coverage has kept up with the unprecedented rise in inflation that we have experienced over the last few years.— Shannon Martin, Bankrate Insurance Analyst

 Raising your dwelling coverage limit may not be cost-effective for all homeowners, though.
 According to average rate data from Quadrant Information Services, a policy with a $350K dwelling limit costs around $260 more per year than a policy with a $300K limit.
 Depending on your insurance company, it may be cheaper to purchase an extended dwelling replacement endorsement in lieu of raising your coverage limits.
 This endorsement allows you to increase your dwelling coverage limit by a certain amount, usually between 10 and 30 percent, for better financial protection in the event of major damage or a total loss.